ikding/pycon_2017/README.md

 * always use UTC when working with timestamps
 * Remember that a day is not always made of 24 hours
 * Keep your time zonedb up date date
-* Always test your code gainsit scenarios such as time zone changes
+* Always test your code against scenarios such as time zone changes

 * Find a time standard: we use second by convention
 	* UT1